Women's Reproductive Health, Mexico

 Clinical rotations typically occur in 4-hour shifts during the morning time.
 This allows time for lunch and language class in the afternoon.
 A 4-week program will provide approximately 80 hours of clinical rotations.
 Should you require additional hours you may have to forfeit language classes to attend the second clinical shift.

 General Hospital- This secondary level, government-run teaching hospital is the main referral hospital in the coastal region and serves insured and uninsured patients.
 It has capacity for 30 beds.
-CFHI participants have the opportunity to rotate in the emergency department, general surgery, pediatrics, internal medicine, and obstetrics and gynecology.
+CFHI participants have the opportunity to rotate and shadow local healthcare professionals in the emergency department, general surgery, pediatrics, internal medicine, and obstetrics and gynecology.

 Traditional Midwife Visit- Travel to the outskirts of Puerto to visit a well-known traditional midwife, who has been practicing community-based midwifery for over 60 years.
 She will share knowledge of medicinal herbs and birthing techniques that have been passed down for several generations and show CFHI participants a traditional birthing room.
 Midwives are highly respected community members, often considered leaders, and provide family planning services, prenatal and postnatal care, in addition to attending births.

 Opportunidades (currently known as Prospera)- Participants may also take part (depends on availability) in an internationally recognized community health educational program-Opportunidades-a comprehensive government assistance program geared towards women and aimed at decreasing poverty and improving health and education.
 The success of this program has lead to it being replicated in other locations around the world.